Doggy Day Care

 A tired, happy dog at the end of the day, when you are tired yourself, is mellow and receptive to interactions that cement your bond - training, brushing, walking, playing or just hanging out companionably together.

 Is your dog or puppy newly adopted?
-Bringing him to daycare provides an opportunity each time for him to experience a separation from you that leads to good experiences instead of abandonment and a joyful reunion at the end of the day.
+Bringing him to daycare provides an opportunity each time for him to experience a separation from you that leads to good experiences instead of loneliness and a joyful reunion at the end of the day.

 What do dogs do at day care?